OpenIDC/mod_auth_openidc/README.md

 ================

 **mod_auth_openidc** is an authentication/authorization module for the Apache 2.x
-HTTP server that allows users to authenticate using an OpenID Connect enabled Identity Provider.
+HTTP server that authenticates users against an OpenID Connect Provider.
+It can also function as an OAuth 2.0 Resource Server, validating access tokens presented by OAuth 2.0 clients against an OAuth 2.0 Authorization Server.

 Overview
 --------

 This module enables an Apache 2.x web server to operate as an [OpenID Connect] (http://openid.net/specs/openid-connect-core-1_0.html) *Relying Party* (RP) to an OpenID Connect *Provider* (OP).
-It will enable users to authenticate at an OpenID Connect Provider, receive user identity information from the OP in a so called ID Token and pass the identity information (a.k.a. claims) in the ID Token to applications hosted and protected by the Apache web server.
+It authenticates users against an OpenID Connect Provider, receives user identity information from the OP in a so called ID Token and passes the identity information (a.k.a. claims) in the ID Token to applications hosted and protected by the Apache web server.

+It can also be configured as an OAuth 2.0 Resource Server, consuming bearer access tokens and introspecting/validating them against a token introspection endpoint of an OAuth 2.0 Authorization Server, authorizing clients based on the introspection results.

 The protected content and/or applications can be served by the Apache server itself or it can be served from elsewhere when Apache is configured as a reverse